-First Priority maintains a robust hazard analysis program that reviews the potential for risks associated with each manufacturer of ingredients following NSF guidelines.
+First Priority Manufacturing (our sister company) maintains a robust hazard analysis program that reviews the potential for risks associated with each manufacturer of ingredients following NSF guidelines.
 All ingredients have risks and require systems to block sources of contaminants.

 We do not rely on the supplier for ingredient purity.
 Risks such as irradiation, heavy metals, E. coli, salmonella, staph, dangerous spores, and economic adulteration are monitored by our rigorous testing methodology.
 By identifying such risks ahead of time the mitigation process enables us to block these hazards.

 8. Are priority one products gluten free?

 Gluten is from wheat, rye, and barley.
 All Priority One products are gluten free unless listed otherwise stated on the label under the warning at the bottom of the Supplement Facts Box that says Contains:

 An example of Priority One products that contain this materials are Environmental Defense 1, Elmnx, and Adrenal Focus.